Chukobyte/crescent/docs/configuration/configuration.md

 # Configuration

+## About

+Configuration files are automatically generated and maintained by the editor as json files with unique file extensions.
+This allows the ability to work with a project without an editor or create a separate editor.

 ## Project Configuration

 Configuration is configured in the project's root directory with the `project.ccfg`.
 It should look like the following: